harsh-shaktawat/Garbage-Collector/README.md

 # Garbage-Collector
-This repository contains code files for garbage collection using reference count algorithm and mark sweep method
+This repository contains code files for garbage collection using reference count and mark sweep algorithm